codio/site/source/docs/quickstart/crunch.html.md

 Click on the '+' to add a new instruction.

 ## Instructions
-Codio comes with a good base set of instructionsd.
-To see the full set of instruction, along with explanations for each one, add a new line as explained above.
+Codio comes with a good base set of instructions.
+To see the full set of instructions, along with explanations for each one, add a new line as explained above.
 You can then scroll through the list of available instructions.

 The following instructions are not available in Little Man Computer and provide a more complete experience.